 Sex trafficking and labor trafficking occur in many different settings within communities, and victims of these crimes are very diverse.
 Child and youth trafficking victims include U.S. citizens and foreign nationals.
 Child and youth victims of trafficking have specific needs, some of which may not be adequately met through existing systems and programs.
-Frontline responders are aware of the particular vulnerabilities of children and youth involved in welfare systems; runaway and homeless youth; unaccompanied minors; and youth transitioning out of care.
-While each state or tribe may approach the issue of human trafficking somewhat differently, and may engage unique partners, applications should address both sex and labor trafficking for all child and youth victims, including at-risk populations within the state or jurisdiction.
-For more background, please refer to the U.S. Department of Health and Human Services' (HHS) Guidance to States and Services on Addressing Human Trafficking of Children and Youth in the United States.
+Service providers and frontline responders are aware of the particular vulnerabilities of children and youth involved in welfare systems; runaway and homeless youth; unaccompanied minors; and youth transitioning out of care.
+While each state or tribe may approach the issue of human trafficking somewhat differently, and may engage unique partners, applications for this solicitation should address both sex and labor trafficking for all child and youth victims, including at-risk populations within the state or jurisdiction.